Safe Handling of Cosmetic Ingredients

 However, while the will to make cosmetics has increased significantly, the same cannot be said about the will to understand and study exactly what we are dealing with.

-[I have written already a post on the most common mistakes people do when they start making cosmetics at home, you can read it here… repetita iuvant!]
+[I have written already a post on the most common mistakes people do when they start making cosmetics at home, you can read it here repetita iuvant!]

-The toxicity of common cosmetic ingredients can be extremely high so you need to handle ingredients with care: being too comfortable around cosmetic ingredients is a dangerous thing (even people who work in the cosmetic industry risk getting too comfortable around the ingredients, but at least they know about this risk… and they try to do something about it).
+Being too comfortable around cosmetic ingredients is a dangerous thing.
+Even people who work in the cosmetic industry risk getting too comfortable around the ingredients, but at least they know about these risks.

-I have seen many people comparing the making of cosmetics at home to cooking, and if this could be true to some extent, it is also true that the cosmetic ingredients we commonly use are much more toxic and much more concentrated than any food item we might deal with.
+Unfortunately I have seen online many people comparing the making of cosmetics at home to simple cooking, and if this could be true to some extent, it is also true that the cosmetic ingredients we commonly use are much more toxic and much more concentrated than any food item we might deal with.
 A simple example: caffeine can be deadly if ingested above a certain amount and when making cosmetics we usually handle its pure powder form.

-– Storage of your Cosmetic Ingredients:
+– Storage of Cosmetic Ingredients:Ā

 Let’s make some healthy scaremongering: badly preserved cosmetics can lead to blindness and even death (no joking here – check online news).

-– Handling Acid and Alkaline ingredients:
+• Handling Acid and Alkaline ingredients:

 – do not rub the eyes: the damage will be greater